10.1.5 Garage walls

 - provision for movement

-- adequate resistance to rain and ground water.
+- adequate resistance to rain and groundwater.

-Garage walls will be acceptable where they are in accordance with any or a combination of the following:
+Garage walls will be acceptable where they are in accordance with any, or a combination, of the following:

-- Chapter 5.1 ‘Substructure and ground-bearing floors’
+- Chapter 5.1 Substructure and ground-bearing floors

-- Chapter 6.1 ‘External masonry walls’
+- Chapter 6.1 External masonry walls

-- the guidance given below.
+- the guidance given in this clause.

-Stability of walls above ground#
+10.1.5.1 Stability of walls above ground

 Walls for detached garages and external walls for attached garages should:

-- be not less than 90mm thick
+- no less than 90mm thick

 - have adequate lateral restraint against wind loading.